Eating on a budget and turning one meal into two can be delicious!

 For the Salmon Cakes

-- Crack the egg into a medium bowl and whisk with a fork
+- Crack the egg into the same bowl and whisk with a fork.

-- Stir together gently with a fork until you can make a small ball in the palm of your hand.
-Don’t over stir it still want to see some flakes!
-Set mixture aside.
+- Add the crushed butter crackers and stir together gently with a fork until you can make a small ball of the mixture in the palm of your hand.
+Don't over stir it still want to see some flakes!

-- Shape the salmon mixture into about five, even palm-size balls and set aside.
+- Shape the salmon mixture into about four to five, even palm-size balls and set aside.

 - Add a third a cup of Panko bread crumbs to a plate and season with salt and pepper.
-(Add some dried parsley or garlic powder if you want!)
+(Optional, add some dried parsley or garlic powder, or onion powder or other seasoning if you want!)

 - One at a time, flatten a ball gently into the Panko breadcrumbs.
 Gently flip it over and press it into the panko on the other side, to coat both sides.

 - Since this is a loose, flaky mixture, it will try to fall apart on you.
 Turn it on its side and roll it into a hockey puck shape to coat all around the edges.
 You will probably need both hands to do this.
-Once it looks like a panko-coated hockey puck, lightly spray it with cooking oil and set it on the greased baking rack.
+Once it looks like a panko-coated hockey puck, lightly spray it with cooking oil and set it on the greased baking rack if oven "frying".

 - Gently spray the other side with cooking oil.
 This will help brown and crisp the salmon cakes.